-Reading now: What load capacity do I need?
-How to correctly calculate the basket load
+Reading now: Choosing the right load capacity: How to determine the required basket load

 When selecting a work platform, the working height is often the first consideration.
 However, the basket load – the maximum load-bearing capacity of the work platform – is just as important.
 This determines whether you can perform your work safely and efficiently – or whether you'll have to take risks, accept delays, or choose the wrong platform for the job site.